 Archan Nair – Featured Illustrator and Digital Artist

-It began with a simple photo from a simple day in a very mystical place.
-I was on the Galapagos Islands of Ecuador in a port town called Puerto Ayora.
-I choose this destination as a writing retreat to continue a novel I’d began while living in Phoenix, Arizona.
-I was initially scheduled for Quito, which is the capital of Ecuador, but the day before I set voyage I came across an unusually inexpensive flight from mainland Ecuador to the islands.
-As expected with such an omen, my plans changed and I was island bound.
+It began with a simple photo on a simple day in a mystical place.
+I was in a port town called Puerto Ayora on the Galapagos Islands of Ecuador.
+I chose this destination as a writing retreat to continue a novel I’d begun while living in Phoenix, Arizona.
+I was initially scheduled for Quito, which is the capital of Ecuador, but the day before I set voyage, I came across an unusually inexpensive flight from mainland Ecuador to the islands.
+As expected, with such an omen, my plans changed, and I was island-bound.

-It was April of 2015 and I was setting sail for Ecuador to attend a wedding.
+It was April 2015, and I was setting sail for Ecuador to attend a wedding.
 A childhood friend of mine was to be married.
-It was this event that summoned the idea of prolonging my visit to write.
-The ceremony took place in the coastal surfing town of Montanitas, and the reception, minutes down the road in the quaint town of Oloncito.
+This event summoned the idea of prolonging my visit to write.
+The ceremony took place in the coastal surfing town of Montanitas, and the reception was minutes down the road in the quaint village of Oloncito.
 After long, overnight flights, hour bus rides, and lack of sleep, setting foot in a different country can be quite a surreal experience.
 I remember exiting the bus in Oloncito with a tiny suitcase and small backpack; all my synapses firing and nerves bouncing up and down and this way, all because it was so… new.
 It brought back the memory of being on the Hawaiian Islands for the first time.
-I was filled with life, everything was so infant and alive, so remarkably present.
+I was filled with life; everything was so infant and alive, so remarkably present.
 The poverty incredibly real and faces along the cracked third-world streets so soft and kind.
-And the feeling traveling along the dirt highways between main cities, awe-struck by the half-eaten abodes I assumed were rubble, but rich with inhabitants.
-It was all so different, especially arriving first world, where most things don’t apply and every nuance of your existence becomes luxurious and unnecessary.
-The overall impression, an arresting initiation to South America and, what I now know as, a travelers shift of consciousness.
+And the feeling of traveling along the dirt highways between main cities, awe-struck by the half-eaten abodes I assumed were rubble but rich with inhabitants.
+It was all so different, especially arriving first world, where most things don’t apply, and every nuance of your existence becomes luxurious and unnecessary.
+The overall impression was an arresting initiation to South America and what I now know as a traveler’s shift of consciousness.

-As that first week in Ecuador came to a close, a friend from the wedding decided to change his plans and adventure along with me.
-We rode separate flights and were two hours apart arriving the islands.
+As that first week in Ecuador ended, a friend from the wedding decided to change his plans and adventure with me.
+We rode separate flights and were two hours apart, arriving at the islands.
 I made it first and checked in to our hostel.
-On his flight over, he met someone that ended up joining us that week.
+On his flight over, he met someone who ended up joining us that week.
 We did the tourist thing and hopped around the islands together.
-It was the paradise you hear about, if you’ve ever heard about the Galapagos.
+It was the paradise you hear about if you’ve ever heard about the Galapagos.
 The incredibly ancient wildlife and the serenity of the landscape they inhabit.
 Some of the most beautiful images one may ever see in a lifetime exist in a place like that.
 As the cliché reveals, it was beautiful.
 There’s no better way to put it.
 But there was another side to that.

 As my friends rode off in a taxi on the way to the airport, my anxiety began to rise.
 I’m generally an anxious person, especially when it comes to new terrain.
-Now that I was to be alone with that anxiety, naturally it intensified.
-As I emphasized above, you’ve heard of the picturesque Galapagos, but what you probably haven’t heard, is that it’s not such an easy place to settle into.
-There’s a strange clash of tourism and third-world.
-In any tourist town, especially those with withering economies that force the natives to partake in exploit of their sacred land, always sets the stage for a dispirited underbelly and slanted theatrics.
-The tourist’s want nothing to do with the port town or the people in it; they’re either preparing to ship off to another island or too wiped out returning from one.
+Now that I was alone with that anxiety, naturally, it intensified.
+As I emphasized above, you’ve heard of the picturesque Galapagos, but what you probably haven’t heard is that it’s not such an easy place to settle into.
+There’s a strange clash between tourism and the developing world.
+In any tourist town, especially those with withering economies that force the natives to partake in the exploitation of their sacred land, it always sets the stage for a dispirited underbelly and slanted theatrics.
+The tourists want nothing to do with the port town or its people; they’re either preparing to ship off to another island or too wiped out returning from one.
 They just want to eat and sleep, or they’re preoccupied preparing to ship off again.
-And the natives are too busy hustling to survive and too jaded by the endless waterfall of tourists pouring in by the busload, all requiring the same service and exhausting exchange as the forerunners before them.
-Aside from this impediment that made me feel like even more of deficient pariah, to add to it, being alone in a place you don’t speak the language fluently can be an awkward experience in itself.
+The natives are too busy hustling to survive and too jaded by the endless waterfall of tourists pouring in by the busload, all requiring the same service and exhausting exchange as the forerunners before them.
+Aside from this impediment that made me feel like even more of a deficient pariah, to add to it, being alone in a place where you don’t speak the language fluently can be an awkward experience in itself.
 Ordering food was a challenge.
-Come dinner, I would rove the strip of restaurants attempting to judge which servers would draw least attention to me and my Americanism.
-Which of course, is another defeatist, fulfilling the expatriate generalization of “Dumb American.”
+Come dinner, I would rove the strip of restaurants, attempting to judge which servers would draw the least attention to me and my Americanism.
+Which, of course, is another defeatist, fulfilling the expatriate generalization of “Dumb American.”
 Trying to do everything that involved human exchange was a complete humiliation.
-Though it ended up being just what I needed to write; a perfect attire to just the right amount of discomfort for creativity.
-At the time it didn’t feel that way though.
+However, it ended up being just what I needed to write: a perfect attire for just the right amount of discomfort for creativity.
+At the time, it didn’t feel that way, though.

-As it may return like a breath of wind, this is not only the beginning of my redefining moment, but the beginning of yours.
-Let us evaluate a word, ‘Gen’.
-An ambiguous expression in consideration to all the various meanings, combined form meanings, and abbreviated meanings across a daub of different cultures and continents.
-Pertaining to said synchronicity, I chose ‘Gen’ as the abbreviated sobriquet of the word ‘Genesis’.
+As it may return like a breath of wind, this is not only the beginning of my redefining moment but the beginning of yours.
+Let us evaluate a word, ‘Gen.’ It is an ambiguous expression considering all the various meanings, combined form meanings, and abbreviated meanings across a daub of different cultures and continents.
+Pertaining to said synchronicity, I chose ‘Gen’ as the abbreviated sobriquet of the word ‘Genesis.’
 According to the Merriam-Webster Dictionary, ‘Genesis’ is the origin or coming into being of something.
-The root of the word via Latin from Greek meaning, ‘generation, creation, nativity, horoscope’, from the base of gigneshthai ‘be born or produced’.
-It is here, on this ever-evolving platform, we shall once again do just that.
+The root of the word via Latin from Greek, meaning ‘generation, creation, nativity, horoscope,’ from the base of gignesthai, ‘be born or produced.’
+Here, on this ever-evolving platform, we shall again do just that.
 We shall be that which produces, like oxygen or hydrogen.
-We shall find our root, together, in the opus of imperfective creation.
+We shall find our roots together in the opus of imperfective creation.

-It is here, perhaps once again, I introduce a familiar idea once forgotten.
+It is here, perhaps once again, that I introduce a familiar idea once forgotten.
 An idea you may recognize as an ancient seed planted long ago that continues to rejuvenate life.
 Maybe it is something you accidentally stumble upon during a typical day, realizing but not comprehending that your life is an accumulation of these tiny experiences and small moments, all communicating and happening in tandem, overcast by one expanding and contracting moment that is infinitely evolving and yet, within the same unchanged parable.
-But maybe, such a divine accident, such an evolutionary footnote to your own spiritual dynasty comes to you on whim, in a very simple moment from your life, a moment as this, that changes your momentum infinitely.
+But maybe such a divine accident, such an evolutionary footnote to your spiritual dynasty, comes to you on a whim, in a very simple moment in your life, a moment like this that changes your momentum infinitely.

-The world is in a mental quagmire, as it may or may not have always been, and we are consistently drawn to a life of inequality within boundaries of this counterpart.
+The world is in a mental quagmire, as it may or may not have always been, and we are consistently drawn to a life of inequality within the boundaries of this counterpart.
 A spiritual life, independent of religious sanctity, in the evolution of oneness.
-This is now our time, we must come together and re-inherit our true nature, our true being, and recast the powers before us to light.
+This is our time; we must come together and re-inherit our true nature, our true being, and recast the powers before us to light.
 The creative powers.
-It is our time to return the sands of the gods to the compassionate water fronts in which they came.
-As the sky, lo and behold, becomes an endless painting of majesty by the hand of the greatest living artist, may we ape the winds with our own identical genius.
-We are the greatest of accidents, may we continue to live!
+It is our time to return the sands of the gods to the compassionate waterfronts from which they came.
+As the sky becomes an endless painting of majesty by the hand of the greatest living artist, may we ape the winds with our identical genius.
+We are the greatest of accidents; may we continue to live!

 The Saddening Wind